wesselb/probmods/README.md

   appropriate framework and the approprate data type.

-* Every array argument is ensured to be a tensor of at least rank 2, which is achieved by added empty dimension.
+* Every array argument is ensured to be a tensor of at least rank 2, which is achieved by added empty dimensions.
 You can specify another minimum rank, like 0 or 1, by using `@convert(rank=0)`.

 * Every argument is automatically moved to the GPU, if one is available.
 You